 We offer more than 20 trilingual courses in the following disciplines: Economics, Natural Sciences, Engineering, Computer Science, Education, Communication as well as Design and Art.
+Some masters are taught entirely in English.

 At the three campuses of Bozen-Bolzano, Brixen-Bressanone and Bruneck-Brunico students can rely on excellent services and individual tutoring.
 Our classes, taught by lecturers of 10 different nationalities, are held in small groups.
 This helps lecturers get to know students and monitor their progress better.
 Our university has established international exchange programmes with more than 100 universities in Spain, USA, Taiwan and many other countries.